Dreaming of your first trip to Hawaii? Let me show you exactly how to plan a trip to Hawaii like a pro!

 If you are a Costco member, always check Costco Travel before booking anything.
 They sometimes have screaming Hawaii travel deals that will either save you money or upgrade your hotel.

-Sometimes you can find deals to Hawaii that basically give you a free car rental during your trip.
+Sometimes you can find deals to Hawaii that basically gives you a free car rental during your trip.
+Costco is my favorite place to find Hawaii vacation packages.

 5. Write List of Hawaii Activities